ushitora-anqou/aqtfhe2/README.md

 About 7.7 ms/gate for old parameter [CGGI16], and 12.6 ms/gate for new parameter [CGGI19].
 Both are measured on Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz.

-You can verify this results by using `main.cpp`:
+You can verify it by using `main.cpp`:

 ```
 $ make     # Compile main.cpp